 There’s no easy way to put it, but walnut shells have gotten a negative reputation in personal care products - a quick google search will reveal why and demonstrates various opinions from dermatologists and aestheticians spanning back well over a decade.
 Historically, the majority consensus is that the sharp and uneven shape of walnut shells can scratch the skin, causing microtears which allow harmful bacteria to penetrate and create vulnerability to infection.
 We do agree with several dermatologists that have weighed in on the subject: they question the quality of the walnut shells which have commonly found their way into many products, often dialing the skincare results down to lawsuit level.
 Sadly, walnut shells have been stamped as universally bad but if we take a step back, it’s not so much the walnut shell as an ingredient that's controversial, but the shape and size of it that causes the central debate.

-Our opinion: not all walnut shells are created equal.
+Our opinion: not all walnut shells are created equally.

 There have been instances where people have experienced recorded allergic reactions to walnut shells.
 However, after further investigation it turned out that the shells were inadequately washed and not all nut components (including meal and oil) were fully removed from the final shells used.
 Yet, the processing that walnut shells undergo for the cosmetic industry is entirely different.